pau-minoves/VrRecruit/README.md

     ```
     composer install --dev

     ```
+    If composer fails to download a dependency (magento was problematic to me) just look the dependency into composer.lock.
+Take note of the $name, $url and $reference and:

+    ```
+    cd vendor
+    mkdir -p $name
+    cd $name
+    git clone $url .
+    git checkout $reference

+    ```

 4. Create the database and setup the db user permissions (See the [db.ini](blob/master/task-confirmation/application/configs/db.ini)).
     4. DB User: ```vreasy```
     4. DB Password: ```;FeA336101-vreasy_task_confirmation```